How to Slope Drain Lines

 Is this correct?
 The plumber that took video of our line showed us the standing water and waste an indicated that this shouldn't be happening.

 I was hoping you could help me because I don't know enough about these types of issues to know if the builder is just trying to save money by not fixing this problem.
 Any insight would be greatly appreciated."

-Because I'm a master plumber, a builder and a geologist, I feel I can speak to Jennifer's issue.
+Because I'm all of the above, I feel I can speak to Jennifer's issue.

 Jennifer, the builder, and his plumber, are IDIOTS and SCAMMERS- and you can quote me on this.
 I'll also add the Panama City plumbing / building inspectors to the Idiot List too.

 Plumbing AND vent lines are all supposed to be installed with pitch or fall.
 The generally accepted minimum pitch is 1/8 inch per foot of run.